lavanet/lava/Readme.md

 ![LavaCubicBanner](https://github.com/lavanet/lava/assets/82295340/b902152e-0351-46d4-a82f-dd9ea40e3ecf)

-### What is Lava?
 Lava Protocol is multichain RPC and decentralized web3 APIs that **just freakin' works**!
 Lava Protocol implements a proof-of-stake (PoS) blockchain based upon [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) with a native LAVA token.
-Lava is an open network of 25+ blockchains, with a modular and interoperable system for supporting new web3 APIs.
+Lava is an open network of 30+ blockchains and ecosystems, with a modular and interoperable system for supporting new web3 APIs.
 You can learn more about Lava in the [litepaper](https://litepaper.lavanet.xyz?utm_source=github.com&utm_medium=github&utm_campaign=readme) or by visiting the [Docs](https://docs.lavanet.xyz?utm_source=github.com&utm_medium=github&utm_campaign=readme).

-## Repository Contents
+## 🧰 Repository Contents

 This repository (**@lavanet/lava**) contains the source code for all official lava binaries ([`lavad`](https://github.com/lavanet/lava/tree/main/cmd/lavad), [`lavap`](https://github.com/lavanet/lava/tree/main/cmd/lavap), [`lavavisor`](https://github.com/lavanet/lava/tree/main/cmd/lavavisor)), as well as [LavaSDK](https://github.com/lavanet/lava/tree/main/ecosystem/lava-sdk), and [LavaJS](https://github.com/lavanet/lava/tree/main/ecosystem/lavajs).

 Lava uses a monorepository structure to unify most of its products in the same location.
 The source code for Lava's technical documentation website is available in a separate repository ([@lavanet/docs](https://github.com/lavanet/lava)).

+## 💻 Developing on Lava

 ### Installing development dependencies
-**Note**: Requires [Go 1.20.5](https://golang.org/dl/) before running the scripts make sure you have go installed and added to $PATH, you can validate by running `which go` init_install will install all necessary dependencies to develop on lava.
+**Note**: Requires [Go 1.20.5](https://golang.org/dl/) Before running the scripts, make sure you have go installed and added to $PATH, you can validate by running `which go` `init_install` will install all necessary dependencies to develop on lava.
 ```bash
 ./scripts/init_install.sh
 ```

-## Building the binaries
+### Building the binaries
-install-all will build all lava binaries (lavad, lavap, lavavisor) and place them in the go bin path on your environment.
+`install-all` will build all lava binaries (lavad, lavap, lavavisor) and place them in the go bin path on your environment.
 ```bash
 make install-all
 ```